About the Libraries

 See the floor plans for all three levels of the Libraries.

-Yes, Check Copy, Print, Scan page for more information.
+Yes.
+See the Copy, Print, Scan page for more information.

+Yes!
 Contact Archives and Special Collections for more information about the collection.

 Unfortunately, the University does not have a significant collection of local history materials related to the city of Hartford.
 We suggest contacting Hartford Public Library or the Connecticut Historical Society.